Red cooking

 Red cooking, also called Chinese stewing, red stewing, red braising, or flavor potting, is a slow braising Chinese cooking technique that imparts a reddish-brown coloration to the prepared food.
+Red cooking likely originated in Jiangsu province.
+While the technique is used all over China, it is most strongly associated with the Jiangnan region.

 There are two types of red cooking: